Microtonal Podcasts

 More information about Paul Erlich scale systems can be found here.

 If you want to hear this podcast directly, click here to listen.
-Or drag the Podcast logo: this RSS feed to your iPodder or Doppler download window.
+Or drag the Podcast logo: to your iPodder or Doppler download window.